Jamie Davenport ParadigmLast changed 4/12 8:21P EDT

 I dabbled in policy-type LD while I was in high school - I was closer to progressive debate than not.
 As mentioned, I am also now debating Policy so I'm pretty open to most "progressive" arguments: Kritiks are lit, counterplans are cool, disads are fine, I've adjusted to plantext affs and like them now, I think Topicality doesn't have to be run as a separate page but should be a shell with interp, standards and voters.
 Ask about anything else.

 I've seen some... interesting.. arguments that hinged on like multiple-world theory, trivialism, etc. I think that these are intriguing and I think I have an alright grasp on how they hash out SO if you want to run it (and actually can run it), I'm cool with these types of arguments.
 You're going to have to win abuse args but you can always try.
 Typically you can run whatever you want in front of me - I like to learn new things.

-Also because of my personal style and my exposure to CX [hah] I can handle speed - I discourage all out spreading because LD is very analytical and I would like to hear what explanations you have.
-If you choose to spread please email at least me, but preferrably your oppenent as well, the doc as that is regular practice for Policy debate, which you're clearly trying to embrace.
+Also, because of my personal style, I can handle speed - I discourage all out spreading because LD is very analytical and I would like to hear what explanations you have.
+If you choose to spread please email at least me, but preferably your opponent as well, the doc as that is a regular practice for Policy debate, which you're clearly trying to embrace.

 I will probably automatically vote you down for card clipping.
 I've done it before and am fine to do it again.
 Don't do it.
 I'll also report you to the tournament director, who will likely tell your coach.
 Thanks!